teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 opaque detached aggregates over the existing content-retention scope.
 Reads may execute in observe, writes do not exist, and no package or command adopts the authority in this milestone.

+MB770 adopts that reviewed surface without widening it.
+The default-off `channel-activity-v3` package requests only the activity read and IRC reply/notice capabilities. `compare` and `heatmap` use the saved-handler bridge, so observe retains one historical answer, on produces one v3 answer, and off, disable or unload restores exact registry state.
+The development pilot rolls back and persists no package posture.